Ranx043/CIPHER_SHOWCASE/README.md

 ## Overview

-**CIPHER** (Cryptographic Intelligence Protocol for Holistic Ecosystem Research) is an advanced Solana trading bot that monitors Pump.fun token launches in real-time, evaluates creator credibility through a trust scoring system, and executes paper trades with configurable risk parameters.
+**CIPHER** is an advanced Solana trading bot that monitors Pump.fun token launches in real-time, evaluates creator credibility through a trust scoring system, and executes paper trades with configurable risk parameters.

 ---